 Are Birth Control Pills Considered to be Hormone Therapy?

-Yes, birth control pills are a type of hormone therapy but are different from bioidentical hormone replacement therapy.
+Yes, birth control pills are a type of hormone therapy but they differ from bioidentical hormone replacement therapy.
 Birth control pill hormones are synthetic.
 Synthetic hormones have differences in their chemical structure that are not a replica of the body’s natural hormones.
 We do not advocate the use of synthetic hormones in our practice.

 Why Don’t All Doctors Prescribe Bioidentical Hormones?